maltequast/maltequast.github.io/_posts/nn/2022-06-06-inverted-res-block.md

 ---
 title: "Introducing the Inverted Residual Block"
-subtitle: "A Component for MobileNetV2"
+subtitle: "A Component of the MobileNetV2"
 layout: post
 author: "Malte"
 header-style: text